knuthy/Expresstrade/README.md

   pollInterval: 'HOW_OFTEN_YOU_WANT_TO_POLL' // In ms, example "5000".
 });

-// Delcaring basic site info, and creating an Opskins session. let OpskinsAuth = new opAuth.init({
+// Delcaring basic site info and creating an Opskins session. let OpskinsAuth = new opAuth.init({
     name: 'YOUR_SITE_NAME', // Site name displayed to users on logon
     returnURL: 'http://YOURDOMAIN.COM/auth/opskins/authenticate', // Your return route